mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/public.md

 ## Usage

-The `public` directory is automatically mapped to the server's root, even if you have defined an [application prefix](/revali/app-configuration/overview)
+The `public` directory is automatically mapped to the server's root, even if you have defined an [application prefix][app-prefix]

 ### Example